tboch/Simple-Cone-Search-Creator/README.md

         ./ingest.py --csvfile CSVFILE --outputdir OUTPUTDIR --rafield RAFIELD --decfield DECFIELD [--idfield IDFIELD] [--debug]

-    CSVFILE
-     : (compulsory) path to the CSV input file OUTPUTDIR
+    * CSVFILE (compulsory): path to the CSV input file
-     : (compulsory) directory that will contain the data converted to the ad-hoc format RAFIELD
+    * OUTPUTDIR (compulsory): directory that will contain the data converted to the ad-hoc format
-     : (compulsory) name or index (zero-based) in the CSV file of the field holding the right ascension DECFIELD
+    * RAFIELD (compulsory): name or index (zero-based) in the CSV file of the field holding the right ascension
-     : (compulsory) name or index (zero-based) in the CSV file of the field holding the declination IDFIELD
+    * DECFIELD (compulsory): name or index (zero-based) in the CSV file of the field holding the declination
-     : (optional)   name or index (zero-based) in the CSV file of the field holding the identifier string.
+    * IDFIELD (optional): name or index (zero-based) in the CSV file of the field holding the identifier string.
 If not given, the script will generate an identifier based on the row index.

     Example: